Admission & Enrollment

 HMEI reserves the right to administer additional proficiency tests to any applicant, accepted applicant, or enrolled student about whose English language proficiency HMEI has concerns.
 All English as a Second Language (ESL) recommendations and requirements are a condition of admission, enrollment and/or continued enrollment at HMEI.

-Once an application is complete, the file will be reviewed and the applicant will be contacted by the Academic Director to arrange a personal interview.
-An electronic or telephone interview may be arranged for out of town applicants.
-Discussion may include various topics relating to the candidate’s application materials, professional experience, as well as ideas or potential prospects for a qualified practicum internship site, which is an element that is essential to the successful completion of the Education Course.
+Once an application is complete, the file will be reviewed and the applicant will be contacted by the Academic Director to arrange an in person or virtual interview.
+Discussion may include various topics relating to the candidate’s application materials, professional experience, as well as ideas or potential prospects for a qualified practicum internship site, which is an element that is essential to the successful completion of the Infant & Toddler Education Course.

 Acceptance & Registration

-The Academic Director is responsible for all decisions relating to the acceptance of students to the Education Course.
-Once accepted, students will receive an Acceptance Packet that will include Course Guidelines and a Registration & Tuition Agreement Form.
-The Registration & Tuition Agreement form must be signed and returned, along with a Registration Deposit payable to HMEI, in order to complete the enrollment process and secure your place in the Course.
+The Academic Director is responsible for all decisions relating to the acceptance of students to the Course.
+Once accepted, students will receive an Enrollment Packet that will include Course Guidelines and an Enrollment & Tuition Agreement Form.
+The Enrollment & Tuition Agreement form must be signed and returned, along with an Enrollment Deposit payable to HMEI, in order to complete the enrollment process and secure your place in the Course.

 Transfer of Credit